Blog > Articles

 Lifestyle changes

-Studies have identified key foundational lifestyle changes for weight loss: Nutrition, physical activity and mindset shifts.
+Studies have identified key foundational lifestyle changes for weight loss: Behavioral support, nutrition, and physical activity .
 Nutrition for successful weight loss focuses on decreasing calorie intake in a manner that is sustainable.
 Increased physical activity in combination with a low-calorie diet has been shown to be an important component of weight loss and long-term weight loss maintenance.
 Additionally, adjusting our environment and our mindset to better support our healthy habits is essential.
 At Form Health, our approach to helping patients with their weight loss goals involves understanding the unique challenges in your life and helping you find a personalized path to your weight loss success that addresses these key foundational lifestyle factors.

 Medications